tristanpemble/nix-crystals/README.md

 ### Single-file

-In a smaller, more standard flakes with a small number of packages, you might use this to avoid dealing with nixpkgs and the mildly annoying system maps:
+In a smaller, more standard flakes that have a small number of packages, you can skip the crystals and just use the module system directly.
+This might be helpful if you to avoid dealing with nixpkgs and the mildly annoying system maps that can create a verbose `flake.nix`.
+The result looks like this:

 `flake.nix`
 ```nix